jakub-zwolakowski/scvs/TIS_README.md

 NO UB

 In this example Undefined Behavior only happens if the size of `int` is larger than the size of `float`.
-Unfortunately on all the architectures that TrustInSoft currently handles the size of `int` is smaller or equal than the size of `float`.
-Therefore the call to `memset` is always vald - it will never go out of the array's bounds.
+Unfortunately all the architectures that TrustInSoft currently handles the size of `int` is smaller or equal than the size of `float`.
+Therefore the call to `memset` is always valid - it will never go out of the array's bounds.

+Architecures where this would be an Undefined Behavior exist (e.g. ilp64) and being able to model them is in TrustInSoft's roadmap.

 ### libptr_e03

+NO UB

+The variable `n` will be equal to size of type `int`, which is smaller that the size of type `double`.
+Therefore the call `memcpy(p, q, n)` may have unexpected results, but all no invalid read nor write is possible, so no Undefined Behavior will happen here.

+In order to have Undefined Behavior here it would be necessary for size of type `int` to be larger that the size of `double`.

 ### libptr_e04